SAP/cf-nodejs-logging-support/docs/configuration/custom-fields-format.md

 ## Custom fields format

 As described in [Custom Fields](/cf-nodejs-logging-support/general-usage/custom-fields), the library will automatically detect which logging service you are bound to and will set the logging format accordingly.
-However, it is also possible to force the logging format by setting the property "customFieldsFormat": $format in a configuration file.
+However, it is also possible to force the logging format by setting the property "customFieldsFormat" in a configuration file.

 Example: